SQL Scripts Manager, Simple-Talk’s Christmas present to its readers, is a free tool by Redgate. It now has an ‘add-in’ called Script Generator.

 The tool owes its existence to Red-Gate’s occasional ‘down-tools’ weeks, where the development teams take a quick break from the tasks they are engaged in, and organize themselves into different teams to work on whatever projects they want.
 Quite a lot can be achieved in these weeks and SQL Search, SQL Scripts Manager and MySQL Compare all came about through this work.
 It is great for FORGs (Ed: Friends Of RedGate) because this is the time we can give some input into what the Red-Gaters do without nervous interventions from the product managers.
 It isn’t exactly a free-for-all, since the participants have to present on what they are planning to do, and have to afterwards show what they’ve achieved.

-The team who designed SQL Scripts Manager haven’t finished thinking of ways to improve the tool (if you want to get involved in Beta Testing the next version, please contact the team on their forum).
+The team who designed SQL Scripts Manager haven’t finished thinking of ways to improve the tool.
 The most pressing problem was designing a quicker and easier way of creating and submitting a script.
 This is where the Script Generator, which is an add-in, comes into play.
 At the moment, it is designed for SQL Scripts rather than PowerShell or Python, but if it proves popular, Hey, there will be more down-tools weeks and the team can be tempted to dust out the source from SubVersion.

 Running SQL Scripts Generator with a SQL Script.